brandon-gamble/drawing_machine/README.md

 With this realization, I explored common binary tree traversal algorithms and found that the post-order traversal algorithm would guarantee that we start at the input nodes and traverse upward to the end effector one layer of the tree at a time.

-Following the post-order traversal we can inspect each node along the way: if it is empty, populate it and move on, if it is populated, move on.
+Following the post-order traversal we can inspect each node along the way as we move up the graph: if it is empty, populate it and move on, if it is populated, move on.
-When we arrive at the end effector node, we will have populated every node in the graph.
+When we arrive at the end effector node at the top of the graph, we will have populated every node in the graph.

-It was a concern that the post-order traversal algorithm wouldn't work for graphs that include couplers, since these are strictly graphs and NOT binary trees.
-However, after more experimentation, it was found that this algorithm works not only for full binary trees, but also for the graphs we get as a result of introducing couplers to a linkage system.
+It was a concern that the post-order traversal algorithm wouldn't work for graphs that include couplers due to the more complicated parent/child relationship.
+It is guaranteed when you inspect a child node in the 5BL graph (and other graphs that do not contain couplers) to have both parents populated.
+However, in graphs with couplers such as the scissor 5BL, traversal and population order are more important.
+If the algorithm first inspects node C, it will be empty and try to populate it, but one of its parents, node D, is still unpopulated, which will break the traverse/populate routine.
+We need to ensure that node D, whose parents are the populated input nodes E and F, is the first to be populated, _then_ nodes B and C, and _then_ node A.

+After some experimentation it was found that post-order traversal just so happens to produce valid traversal orders on graphs with couplers.
 Very convenient!

-Looking at the scissor 5BL once more, which, as noted, is actually a graph, NOT a binary tree: the post-order traversal algorithm returns the order **EEF**-**DCE**-**FDE**-**BA**.
-Note that **E** and **F** are input nodes, so they are already populated.
-Removing them from our traversal order, we get: **DCDBA**.
+Let's work through the traversal of the scissor 5BL to see how it works.
+The post-order traversal algorithm returns the order **EEF**-**DCE**-**FDE**-**BA**.
+The purpose of traversing is to populate unsolved nodes.
+Therefore, we can remove any nodes that are already populated.
+We can also remove duplicates in the traversal because we only need to visit unpopulated nodes once to popuulate them (assuming that the first time we arrive at a node it is able to populated).
+**E** and **F** are prepopulated input nodes and can be removed, giving: **DCDBA**.
 We can drop the second **D** since the first time we encounter it in the traversal we will populate it.
 So our order of population becomes: **DCBA**.
 Following this order for population, we get exactly what we intuitively worked out above.
 We start with **D**, as it is the child of the two input nodes.
 Then we can populate **C** and **B**, and finally populate **A**.

 We now have a way of representing a linkage system as a graph as well as an algorithm for traversing and populating the graph.